 You could try running hot water over it to get it warmed up to flow, besides using the lighter on the end.

 I used to work for a company that makes these pens.
 I know it'll probably sound weird, but sometimes banging the tip of the pen down onto the paper will get the ink flowing.
 Holding the pen by the end and shaking vigoursly also does the trick sometimes.
-If neither one of these works, you might try calling the manufacturer - Quite often, they'll have ideas that you wouldn't have thought of or they may replace them free of charge.

 Hold the tip over a thespout of a boiling kettle for a few seconds, it works fine for me.